Respected All,

 From India, Salem

-I am unable to accept the view of our learned KK!HR that there can be two appropriate Governments for the same Principal Employer's establishment viz., one under the CLRA Act,1970 and the other under the MW Act,1948 based on the Air India Statutory Corporation judgment of the Supreme Court and a further clarification is required in this regard.
+I am unable to accept the view of our learned KK!HR that there can be two appropriate Governments for the same Principal Employer's establishment, namely, one under the CLRA Act, 1970, and the other under the MW Act, 1948 based on the Air India Statutory Corporation judgment of the Supreme Court.
+Further clarification is required in this regard.

-I would like to submit that the judgment of the Five-Judge Constitutional Bench of the hon'ble Supreme Court in Steel Authority of India Ltd and Others v.
-National Union Waterfront Workers and Others [ 2001(4) LLN 365 ] had already over ruled the Air India Statutory Corporation judgment [ 1997 (1) LLN 75 ] with prospective effect and it still holds the Law on the subject matter.
-The implication is that since the over-ruling of the Air India Statutory Corporation judgment is explicitly declared to be prospective, any direction issued by any industrial adjudicator/any court including High Court for absorption of contract labor pursuant to the over-ruled judgment would hold good and the same should not be set aside, altered or modified in cases where such a direction had been given effect to and become final.
+I would like to submit that the judgment of the Five-Judge Constitutional Bench of the honorable Supreme Court in Steel Authority of India Ltd and Others v.
+National Union Waterfront Workers and Others [2001(4) LLN 365] had already overruled the Air India Statutory Corporation judgment [1997 (1) LLN 75] with prospective effect, and it still holds the law on the subject matter.
+The implication is that since the overruling of the Air India Statutory Corporation judgment is explicitly declared to be prospective, any direction issued by any industrial adjudicator or court, including the High Court, for the absorption of contract labor pursuant to the overruled judgment would hold good.
+The same should not be set aside, altered, or modified in cases where such a direction had been given effect to and become final.

-According to the Constitutional Bench that in the case of Central Govt Company/ Undertaking, an instrumentality of Government carrying on an industry, the criterion to determine whether the Central Government is the appropriate Govt within the CLRA Act is that the industry must be carried on by or under the authority of the Central Government and not that the Company/ Undertaking is an instrumentality or agency of the Central Govt for the purposes of Article 12 of the Constitution; such an industry may be conferred either by a Statute or by virtue of principal and agent or delegation of power and this fact to be ascertained on the facts and in the circumstances of each case.
+According to the Constitutional Bench, in the case of a Central Govt Company or Undertaking, an instrumentality of the Government carrying on an industry, the criterion to determine whether the Central Government is the appropriate Government within the CLRA Act is that the industry must be carried on by or under the authority of the Central Government and not that the Company or Undertaking is an instrumentality or agency of the Central Govt for the purposes of Article 12 of the Constitution.
+Such an industry may be conferred either by a Statute or by virtue of principal and agent or delegation of power, and this fact is to be ascertained based on the facts and circumstances of each case.

-Hence the implication of the above ratio decidendi is that once the particular Govt becomes the appropriate Govt under the CLRA Act,1970, the same would be the appropriate Govt under the MW Act,1948 too.
+Hence, the implication of the above ratio decidendi is that once the particular Government becomes the appropriate Government under the CLRA Act, 1970, the same would be the appropriate Government under the MW Act, 1948 too.

 Therefore, no further clarification is required.